Skip to main content

 Reflection

 The information presented here is a map of biological territories.
 It details the pathways, the messengers, and the mechanisms that govern the clarity and resilience of your mind.
 This map can orient you, providing a framework for understanding the connection between how you feel and what is happening within your cells.
-It shows that the subtle decline in is a physiological process, one that can be understood and potentially modulated with precision.
+It shows that the subtle decline in cognitive function is a physiological process, one that can be understood and potentially modulated with precision.

 Your own health is a unique landscape, shaped by your genetics, your history, and your life’s exposures.
 How will you use this map?
 The knowledge that your neuroendocrine system is a dynamic, responsive network is powerful.
 It suggests that you are not a passive observer of your own aging process.